Parts of a Flower With Their Structure and Functions

 What are the Different Parts of a Flower

 When a flower has all the four floral parts, it is called a complete flower.
 A flower missing any one of them is called an incomplete flower.

-- Providing protection to the young buds that will give rise to flowers by forming a tightly closed area
+- Providing protection to the young flower buds from an injury by forming a tightly closed area

 They are modified leaf-like parts that surround the reproductive organs of a flower.
 Petals are the brightest and colorful parts of a flower that distinguish them from other parts.